+Discussion

+Conformance to a common data format does not guarantee data interoperability.
+The manufacturer needs to document fully how it has interpreted and implemented a CDF specification for its voting devices and the types of data exchanged or exported.

-- Standard, publicly -available formats for other types of data not addressed by NIST CDF specifications are used.
+4.2 - Standard, publicly available formats for other types of data not addressed by CDF specifications are used.

+4.2 – Standard formats

 4.2-A – Standard formats

-Standard, publicly-available, and publicly-documented formats must be used, where possible, for exchanging data or encoding data.
+Publicly available non-proprietary formats must be used, where possible, for exchanging data.